apache/pekko/docs/src/main/paradox/typed/style-guide.md

 :  @@snip [StyleGuideDocExamples.scala](/actor-typed-tests/src/test/scala/docs/org/apache/pekko/typed/StyleGuideDocExamples.scala) { #pattern-match-unhandled }

 It's recommended to use the `sealed` trait and total functions with exhaustiveness check to detect mistakes of forgetting to handle some messages.
-Sometimes that can be inconvenient and then you can use a `PartialFunction` with `Behaviors.receivePartial` or `Behaviors.receiveMessagePartial`
+Sometimes, that can be inconvenient and then you can use a `PartialFunction` with `Behaviors.receivePartial` or `Behaviors.receiveMessagePartial`

 Scala